glotzerlab/hoomd-benchmarks/README.md

 enhancements via the [issue tracker][issues].
 See [CONTRIBUTING.md](CONTRIBUTING.md) and [ARCHITECTURE.md](ARCHITECTURE.md) for more information.

+## Checking for performance regressions

+To check for performance regressions before each HOOMD-relase:

+1. Build the release candidate in `HOME/build/hoomd/releases/<release>`
+2. Run `job-gl-cpu.sh` and `job-gl-gpu.sh` on Great Lakes.
+3. Run `python report.py` to generate the report.

 ## License

 **HOOMD-blue** is available under the [3-clause BSD license](LICENSE).